Rodeffs/BG3_Builds/builds.md

 * Feat order: Great Weapon Master -> Ability Improvement +2 WIS -> Alert or Savage Attacker
 * Essential Spells: Shillelagh
 * EXPLANATION: Wield a staff with two hands, activate Symbiotic Entity, cast Shillelagh and then simply run at enemies and attack them
+* TIP: You should also use Faerie Fire to get Advantage since your chance of hitting will probably be pretty low
+* TIP: Also use summons from Animate Dead, Fungal Infestation and especially Dryad from Conjure Woodland Being.
+She does essentially the same thing as you but better and also is immune to Abyss Beckoners downside as well as ghouls from Animate Dead
+* Equipment:
+    * Act 1: Abyss Beckoners, Cacophony, Gold Wyrmling Staff, Mourning Frost, Caustic Bond, Stange Conduit Ring
+    * Act 2: Circlet of Hunting, Dark Justiciar Gauntlets, Flawed Helldusk Gloves
+    * Act 3: Armour of the Sporekeeper, Helldusk Gloves, Staff of Cherished Necromancy, Staff of the Ram, Khalid's Gift

 ## The Great Old One Warlock 12